cloud-cds/cds-stack/steps_to_add_features.md

 ## Step 2: Implement Derive Function
-You're derive function must support both having and not having a dataset_id to support the datawherehouse and operational schemas
+You're derive function must support both having and not having a dataset_id to support both the datawherehouse and operational schemas.

+Temporary versions of cdm_twf table are created for each etl run.
+You're custom function is responsible for joining the appropriate cdm_twf tables together to get the information required.
+There are some functions written in derive_helper.py to accomplish this

+The Template Method makes these steps easier.

 ## Step 3: Update CDM_Feature  / CDM_Function
 Select a dataset you'd like to do the extractio on.